 Virtually every opera-goer in the packed house, including in the four tiers of private boxes, rose to their feet, and those who knew the words, sang.

-Saturday's was the first of several "Nabucco" performances Muti will conduct this month, including a special evening on Thursday, March 17, which Premier Silvio Berlusconi's government recently declared a national holiday to commemorate 150 years of Italian unity.
+Saturday's was the first of several "Nabucco" performances Muti will conduct this month, including a special evening on Thursday, March 17, which Premier Silvio Berlusconi's government recently declared a national holiday to commemorate the 150th anniversary.

 "Nabucco," composed in the first part of the 19th century when many in Italy where chafing under Austrian rule, is associated with inspiring Italians' successful drive for unity in 1861.
 Surveys in the last decades have shown many Italians would want to adopt "Va' pensiero" as the national anthem.